Survivorship: Health Concerns After Thyroidectomy

 Hypothyroidism

 Hypothyroidism is a low level of thyroid hormone production.
-You can have hypothyroidism after having some or all your thyroid removed.
+You can have hypothyroidism after having some or all of your thyroid removed.
 The medication levothyroxine is taken to replace thyroid hormones.
-Surgery for thyroid cancer may remove part or all the thyroid, nearby lymph nodes, and the parathyroid glands.
+Surgery for thyroid cancer may remove part or all of the thyroid, nearby lymph nodes, and the parathyroid glands.
 You may need to take medicine (thyroid hormone) and vitamin and mineral supplements (vitamin D and calcium) for the rest of your life, to replace what is lost without these organs.
+You may benefit from referral to an endocrinologist to manage thyroid levels, replacement treatment, and ongoing care.

 Taking Levothyroxine (Synthroid)

-If you are taking levothyroxine, you will need to have your blood tested regularly.
 The goal of this medicine is to stop thyroid-stimulating hormone (TSH) from being made by your body.
-It is important to check blood levels to be sure you are taking the correct dose.
 By keeping TSH suppressed, the growth of any remaining thyroid cancer cells slows down, which lowers the chance of cancer coming back (called recurrence).
+It is important to have your blood levels checked to be sure you are taking the correct dose.

 Notes about levothyroxine:

-- Should be taken in the morning 30-60 minutes before eating and with a full glass of water.
+• Take this medication in the morning, 30-60 minutes before eating, and with a full glass of water.

-- Avoid a high-fiber diet, soy-containing supplements, and walnuts as these can also interfere with how levothyroxine works.
+• Try to avoid a high-fiber diet, soy-containing supplements, and walnuts.
+They can interfere with how levothyroxine works.

 Levothyroxine can cause problems for people with heart disease, clotting disorders, diabetes, and disorders of the adrenal or pituitary glands.
 Please be sure to tell your provider if you have or develop one of these health conditions.
 Levothyroxine is safe to take while pregnant and breastfeeding, but you may need to have blood work checked more often during this time.